-The recommendations given in \gtrsim 8-2 provide typical and minimum values of output capacitance for the given conditions.
+The recommendations given in Table 10-2 provide typical and minimum values of output capacitance for the given conditions.
 These values are the effective figures.
 If the minimum values are to be used, the design must be tested over all of the expected application conditions, including input voltage, output current, and ambient temperature.
 This testing must include both bode plot and load transient assessments.
-The maximum value of total output capacitance can be referred to the application note (C{OUT} selection and C{FF} selection) on the TPS62933 product page.
+The maximum value of total output capacitance can be referred to C{OUT} selection and C{FF} selection in the TPS62933 Thermal Performance with SOT583 Package Application Report.
 Large values of output capacitance can adversely affect the start-up behavior of the converter as well as the loop stability.
 If values larger than noted here must be used, then a careful study of start-up at full load and loop stability must be performed.